 The Boehme Residence

 Jacob Boehme was no cloistered divine.
 He was a healthy and active man, fully engaged with the workaday world.
-He was a prominent member of the Shoemakers Guild, and when local tanners began to afflict shoemakers with price-gouging and other unsavory business practices, Jacob hatched a plot to acquire "beef-skins" from abroad, which he bought in bulk and sold to other shoemakers at friendly prices.
-This brought a lawsuit from the Tanners Guild.
-Jacob was fined and ordered to shut down his tanning operation.
-The Tanners Guild lost the legal battle, and there is an entry in the Gorlitz city records, in what looks like Jacob's handwriting, thanking God for giving the victory to the shoemakers.
+He was a prominent member of the Shoemakers Guild, and was jailed in 1604 and again in 1606 over his role in conflicts with the Tanner's Guild.
+In 1612 he hatched a plot to acquire "beef-skins" from abroad, which brought another lawsuit from the Tanners Guild.
+There is an entry in the guild book, in Jacob Boehme's handwriting, recording the shoemakers' legal victory.
+It begins, "PRAISE GOD!
+PRAISE GOD!
+PRAISE GOD!"

 Ten years later he paid a 10 taler fine for the "black market trading" of textiles.
-He was caught selling woollens crafted by his wife and other ladies of Gorlitz without the authorization of the Threads Guild.
-It may be that, in the chaos of 224 German states under weak central authority, Jacob unwittingly violated one of the many-tiered imperial, state, municipal or guild laws.
-Or it may be that he was wrongly indicted.
-But there is a more intriguing possibility...
+He was caught selling gloves made by his wife and other ladies of Gorlitz, which brought a complaint from the Threads Guild.

 His books were hand-copied and circulated discreetly so as not to draw further attention from the religious authorities.
 But in 1623 Sigismund von Schweinitz published a print edition of two tractates under the title The Way to Christ.
 Gregorius Richter, now in the last stage of chronic alcoholism, published a violent pasquillo against Boehme, the contents of which demonstrate the ruination of the Primate's mind.
 It begins with an awful Latin poem and proceeds with a stream of invective that sounds like a parody of Luther:

 To my knowledge, no critic has ever improved on Richter's performance.
-There is a striking absence of informed and reasoned criticism of JB.
+There is an absence of informed and reasoned criticism of JB.
 Instead, denunciations are always along these lines: